shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 SSD based approaches use single feed-forward convolutional network to predict classes and the anchor offset in one pass through the network.
 Because of the single pass, they are faster for inference but lack in precision when compared to other architectures.

 In Faster R-CNN, the detection is done in three stages.
 First, the input image is sent half-way through a image classification module.
 Next, the features at this intermediate level are used to construct class agnostic box proposals(tied to some learning algorithm).
-At Last, the cropped images using box proposals are fed through the remainder of the image classification module to output the classes.
+At last, the cropped images using box proposals are fed through the remainder of the image classification module to output the classes.

 To accommodate different precision, domain, training time and inference time requirements, [TensorFlow provides Object Detection algorithms](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) based on the combination of the above architectures, the underlying image classification neural nets(VGG, RESNET, INCEPTION) and pre-trained datasets (ILSVRC, COCO).
 I plan to benchmark the following algorithms for my use-case.